How to become a GP practice manager

-You could move into practice management from a range of different business backgrounds.
-You'll usually need to be an experienced manager with a management qualification.
+You'll usually need to have a business background and be an experienced manager with a management qualification.

-You can get relevant qualifications by training with The Association of Medical Secretaries, Practice Managers, Administrators and Receptionists (AMSPAR).
-Qualifications include:
+You could do a training course with the Association of Medical Secretaries, Practice Administrators and Receptionists (AMSPAR) to get qualified.

 - Level 3 Diploma in Medical Administration